Clearomizer vs Cartomizer vs Atomizer: The Real Difference

 Clearomizers are generally easy to refill, and can have a larger capacity.
 Some clearos can hold up to 6.0 mL of e juice!
 It’s awesome to have the large capacity for the times when you’re busy, but still want to vape a lot with out refilling often.
 Many clearomizers also come with replaceable atomizer heads, which can greatly extend it’s life.
 As you vape your clearomizer, the atomizer coil will start to corrode which increases its resistance.
 This increased resistance and corrosion will eventually lead to decreased vapor production and flavor.
 But with replaceable heads, you can just pop out the old one and slap in a new atomizer head.
 Just like that your clearomizer is as good as new!
 New atomizer heads are pretty cheap, so it makes clearomizers an efficient way to vape.

-Of course, many people are completely content just buying the replaceable atomizer heads and don’t both without making their own coils.
-It is still really cheap and a great way to vape.
+Of course, many people are completely content just buying the replaceable atomizer heads and don’t both with making their own coils.
+It’s still really cheap and a great way to vape.

 Another option to consider when buying a clearomizers is whether you want a bottom or top coil setup.
 A bottom coil has it’s coil placed near the battery end of the clearomizer, while a top coil is mounted near the mouthpiece.
 There are several pros and cons of each type which we cover below: